 The following concepts need to be understood by everyone, including beginner users:

-- A public key is a very large number, mathematically derived from your private key.
+A public key is a very large number, mathematically derived from your private key.
 It is derived in such a way that the two numbers are linked, but so that the private key cannot be discovered by anyone who only knows the public key.
 The public key is what you send to other parties, to whom you want to authenticate yourself, or to whom you want to send encrypted messages.
 The public key is not sensitive, and does not need to be protected.
-It can be disseminated publicly.
+It is public.

-- A keypair is the combination of the private key and the public key.
-A keypair by necessity includes the private key, so a full keypair ought to be protected just like a private key would be.
+A keypair is the combination of the private key and the public key.
+A keypair by necessity includes the private key, so a full keypair ought to be protected just like a private key.

-- A fingerprint is a cryptographic digest that can be used to uniquely identify a public key.
+A fingerprint is a cryptographic digest that can be used to uniquely identify a public key.
 Fingerprints are used for practical purposes, to compare keys which would otherwise be too large and unwieldy to compare manually.
-The most common fingerprint formats used in SSH are the MD5 format (example - "43:71:be:ab:d3:..."), and the Bubble-Babble format (example - "xubem-kiloc-getad-ponyh-...").
-Like a public key, the fingerprint is not sensitive information, and can be disclosed undiscriminately.
+The most common fingerprint formats used in SSH are the SHA-256 format (example - "C+VpXsf..."), the MD5 format (example - "43:71:be:ab:d3:..."), and the Bubble-Babble format (example - "xubem-kiloc-getad-ponyh-...").
+Like a public key, the fingerprint is not sensitive information, and can be disclosed indiscriminately.

-- A certificate is a public key, cryptographically signed by a certification authority in a PKI (Public Key Infrastructure).
+A certificate is a public key, cryptographically signed by a certification authority (CA) in a public key infrastructure (PKI).
+The most widely used certificate standard is X.509.
 In the way SSH is most commonly used, it does not support certificates.
+Certificates are used primarily in TLS (SSL), which is a different protocol from SSH that serves a similar purpose.
 Most common SSH implementations only use raw public keys and private keys.

 SSH sessions use public keys for two main purposes: server authentication, and client authentication.
 Both processes work very similarly, but they involve separate sets of keys.
 When discussing a specific public key in the context of SSH, it is important to be aware whether the key is intended to authenticate the server, or a client.